2025 MCAT Test Dates and Score Release Dates

 Official MCAT scores are released 30-35 days after an exam date.
 If this seems like a long time, keep in mind that it takes about a month to scale and equate each form after test day, and the process is taken very seriously to ensure everything is above board.

-Plus, this is the time when students can submit any complaints they have about certain questions or test conditions.
+Plus, this is when students can submit any complaints about specific questions or test conditions.
 If anything out of the ordinary or inappropriate happened on test day, students are encouraged to submit a report, which can be done so anonymously.
-Any reports of this kind are taken very seriously and need time to be investigated.
+Any reports of this kind are taken seriously and need time to be investigated.

 Even if the reasoning makes sense, it still feels like a long time.
 Here’s how long you’ll have to wait to receive your MCAT score based on the date you take the test.